 Where are flag ceremonies held?

-Flag ceremonies can be held anywhere people gather with the purpose of aspiring towards a peaceful world.
-They have been held as part of community events, in schools and colleges, public places, churches, mosques, gardens and as part of big conferences and interfaith events.
+Flag Ceremonies can be held anywhere people gather with the purpose of aspiring towards a peaceful world.
+They have been held as part of big conferences and interfaith events, and at community events in schools, churches, mosques and gardens.

 Examples in the UK:

-Annually at the festival at Allanton World Peace Sanctuary;
+Annually at the International World Peace Festival at Allanton World Peace Sanctuary

 Examples throughout the world: